jrh-dev/miscellaneousR/README.md

 # miscellaneousR
-Miscellaneous R code, worth keeping but not packaging.
+Miscellaneous R code, code worth keeping but not packaging.